harej/reports_bot/README.md

   manner.
 See the `reportsbot.bot.Bot` class documentation for details.
 * `self._logger` is the
   [Logger](https://docs.python.org/3/library/logging.html#logging.Logger.debug)
-  instance that you should use for all log messages.
+  instance that you should use for all log messages. `print` and writing to `stdout` directly should be avoided.